McCambley/web_project_4/README.md

   - Code has been refactored to incorporate ES6 classes.
 This refactor will (hopefully) increase readability which will assist with eventual scale increase down the line.
 Due to the inherant flexibility of ES6 classes, the codebase as a whole is more flexible and the modular structure is well prepared to incorporate more functionality into the page.

 - **Webpack**

   - Webpack is a bundling tool that can be used to enhance performance and decrease load times.
 Webpack features utilized in this project reduce HTML and CSS file sizes, compile many JS modules into one output script, and prepare everything to work across all modern browsers.
 It's great, and now it's used here.

+- **Asynchronous Programming with an Api**
+  - At long last this project has been built out to interact with server data.

 ## Future Plans